Painter of the Bible

 Frequently asked questions

-Why did Jan Lievens paint Bible scenes?
+Why did Jan Lievens paint scenes from the Bible?

-What is Jan Lievens known for?
+What is Jan Lievens best known for in Christian art?

 Further reading